Weave.js

 Scaffold the backend project

-Open a terminal on your preferred folder and execute the following command:
+Open a terminal in your preferred folder and execute the following command:

 pnpm create weave-backend-app

-1. Project name: The folder name where the backend project will be created (e.g. my-service).
+1. Project name: The folder name for the backend project (e.g. my-service).

 2. Select the store: For this quickstart, select the store named: